 Evidence will take the form of reference/nomination detailing how the individual has demonstrated manaaki.

-The winner of the Tohu Manaaki Award will be determined by the Māori rōpū and will be announced at the annual professional development event (NZSTA conference or symposium).
+The winner of the Tohu Manaaki Award will be determined by the Māori rōpū and will be announced in September.

 Any queries, please contact firstname.lastname@example.org

 Nicky-Marie generously shares her time and knowledge to manaaki Māori SLTs and students, NZSTA kaupapa, and her community.
 Most of what she does is behind the scenes and is not well recognised.
 One of the many kaupapa she is involved with is the Programme Accreditation Framework review, and the knowledge she brings to the project is invaluable to the future direction of the profession.

 She is committed to enhanced SLT services for whānau Māori and provides guidance and support for many SLTs navigating bicultural spaces.
 Nicky-Marie embodies manaakitanga in the way she cares for people and kaupapa.

 2022: Awarded to Matua Rukingi Haupapa